stackgl/glsl-transpiler/readme.md

 ### glsl-js

-To apply compilation straight to glsl AST, use main `glsl-js`:
+To apply compilation straight to glsl AST, use the main `glsl-js`:

 ```js
 var GLSL = require('glsl-js');